b-rodrigues/rixpress_demos/r_python_rmd/Readme.md

 ## Multi-language pipeline example

-This example demonstrates how Python and R can work together to build a Quarto document that compiles to an HTML file.
+This example demonstrates how Python and R can work together to build a Rmd document that compiles to an HTML file.

 - **`gen-env.R`**: An R script that uses the `{rix}` package to generate a Nix expression.
-This expression defines an environment with both R and Python, along with the necessary packages, including Quarto.
+This expression defines an environment with both R and Python, along with the necessary packages, including rmarkdown and pandoc.
 - **`gen-pipeline.R`**: An R script that sets up a multi-language pipeline by defining derivations.
 For example: